sidney-wells/udacity-capstone/README.md

 Trainer: All permissions including getting workouts and exercises, adding workouts and exercises, updating exercises, and deleting workouts.

-The Authentication is carried out by third-party authentication tool which is Auth0 The Auth0 domain and api audience can be found in setup.sh.
+The Authentication is carried out by third-party authentication tool which is Auth0.
+The Auth0 domain, api audience, and valid jwt access tokens can be found in setup.sh.

 # End-Points